juliusaka/xfc_btms_saev_controller/README.md

 - *releaseEvent*: writes states when vehicle is released from station into events dataframe

 *not finished*

+### Physiscs Simulation Dummy (PhySimDummy)

+likewise to the Signal-Flow chart we produced, this is a dummy for the grid simulation and the Colocated Energy Storage (CES) Simulation.

+- INPUTS from SPMC:
+    - Net Load = observed charging load + CES charge power
+    - CES charging power command
+- OUTPUTS to SPMC:
+    - SOC of CES

+This dummy must take from each charging station inputs and provide outputs as well.

+must be created after all charging stations are created, because it builds up based on them

+adds normal distributed noise on the storage charging command

+### DERMS Dummy (DermsDummy)

+likewise to the signal flow chart we produced, this is a dummy for the Distributed Energy Resources Manager.

+- INPUTS from SPMC:
+    - Desired Charging Power
+- OUTPUTS to SPMC:
+    - Site net power limits (upper and lower bound)

+This dummy must take from each charging station inputs and provide outputs as well.

+adds normal distributed noise on grid power limits

+### BEAM Dummy

+this is the Simulation Broker.
+The simulation broker has the other task to distribute the time to each element.

 ## Adaption to use within GEMINI-XFC